Xander-Murphy/ASE230-Messenger-App-Project-Final/README.md

 ### Xander Murphy
 - Everything chat related
 - Friends list
-- Continuity and management of the github repo and making of this slideshow
+- Continuity and management of the github repo and making of the slideshow

 ### Jack Dixon
 - Refined the ERD